 What will the format be?

-one match on Saturday mornings.
+One match on Saturday mornings.

 When will the season commence?

-Team training will begin in Feb/March.
+Team training usually starts in Feb/March.

 Where will training be?

 Shin Pads must be worn to training and matches – this is compulsory.
-No shin pads no play.

 What age group does my child play for?